 The porous ceramic tip enables the degassed water in the tensiometer shafts and the water in the soil to connect.
 The measured matric potential (also called tension) is transduced by the water down to the pressure transducer's location in the sensor unit.
 A new version of the tensiometer shaft was introduced in 2025.
 This version has a 5 bar air entry point, and can be identified by a solid blue band marking around the top of the shaft.
 Tensiometer shafts with a solid black band have an 8.8 bar air entry point.
-For kits using this new 5 bar entry point please see the Tensiometer application note (meter.ly/tensioapp).
+Please see application note (https://meter. ly/tensioapp) for more information.